 The Taupo Fishery boasts a number of very strong collaborations with hatcheries (in particular the Tongariro National Trout Centre), hydroelectric power providers (such as Genesis, King Country Energy and Trust Power), Universities, city and regional councils, private consultancy companies, local Trusts, and more, leading and supporting a wide range of projects, from fishery management to environmental monitoring, from compliance law enforcement to education programmes.

-The projects and programmes I am involved are, obviously, in the area of monitoring, survey, project planning, corrdination and support.
+The projects and programmes I am involved sit in the area of monitoring, survey, project planning, coordination and support.

 The Taupo Fishery has a very strict annual monitoring program for rainbow and brown trout populations using a wide range of tools: one of the most important and classic monitoring tools are definitely stationary fish traps, regularily checked by rangers.